-"One negative effect of poor eating and drinking over the course of time is a broken metabolism," says nutritionist Sarah Asay.
+"One negative effect of poor eating and drinking over the course of time is a broken metabolism," says Sarah Asay, director of nutrition and product development at BistroMD.
 (Yes, it is possible to break it, after all.)
 "Metabolism dysfunction may present as weight gain, increased blood pressure and cholesterol, less energy, food cravings, and trouble sleeping."
 Sound familiar?
 Well, lucky for us, there are healthy (yes, healthy) ways to detox your body—in just 24 hours to boot.

 "The good news is these symptoms can be reduced or alleviated with lifestyle changes," Asay says.
-But who wants to wait six months to patch their metabolism back together?
+But who wants to wait six months to patch their metabolism up?
 No one.
-Fortunately, there are a few simple changes that you can make today to kick your body into detox mood fast.
+Fortunately, there are a few simple changes you can make today to kick your body into detox mood fast.

-Read on to learn six easy ways to detox your body in 24 hours or less.
+Read on to learn eight easy ways to detox your body in 24 hours or less.

-"Take a break once an hour, even if only for five minutes, to stretch and move around!"
-Asay encourages.
+"Take a break once an hour, even if only for five minutes, to stretch and move around!" says Asay.
 "This will decrease fatigue, get your blood flowing through the muscles, and get your heart rate up, burning calories."
 (Plus, a quick stretch break is probably one of the most enjoyable ways to detox your body, no?)

+Healthy liquids are key to making you feel better quickly after an indulgent few days.
 At the top of the list of nutritionist-approved drinks: herbal teas, mineral broths, and (you guessed it) good old H2O.
-(You can find more ideas here.)

 Sadly, that "hair of the dog" mimosa is not detox-friendly.
 "To our bodies, alcohol is a toxin, which means when we ingest it, our bodies will work to metabolize the alcohol before other sources of energy," Asay says.
 In other words, while your body is busy working on the alcohol, the other calories in your food or drink will store as fat.